 Research has found that audiences are more drawn to marketing that is personable and shows the ‘human’ side of a business.

 Despite this, many marketers make the mistake of guessing what their target audience will want to see, without actually listening to them.
-This leads to an uninformed, ineffective strategy that loses valuable time, money and, eventually, customers.

 How can you ensure that you are listening to your audience effectively?